Brazil Risk Report

 Threat level: Low-Medium

-The general travel safety advice for Brazil is to be aware of the current health and safety requirements when visiting, to remain vigilant and report anything of suspicious nature.
+The general travel safety advice for Brazil is to exercise increased caution due to high crime levels, particularly in major cities and be aware of the current health and safety requirements when visiting, to remain vigilant and report anything of suspicious nature.
+Health wise there are some on-going concerns with Brazil suffering a major Yellow Fever outbreak, see our Immunisations section for further details.

 2016 Rio de Janeiro Olympic Games